-- Make sure you, your family, and your home are safe. - Start your block assessment on your assigned block. - After the damage assessment is complete, go to the Staging Area to check in and report block status and your availability. - Keep in mind that your primary responsibility is to get to the Staging Area to report the status of your assigned block.
-Do not become delayed helping others, as they may not be the highest priority needs. - From the Staging Area, you could be assigned to assess another block, complete a more detailed block assessment, be part of a Field Team, or perform another volunteer task depending upon your capabilities and the team's response needs.
+- Make sure you, your family, and your home are safe. - Start your block assessment on your assigned block. - After the damage assessment is complete, go to the Staging Area to check in and report your block status and your availability. - When you encounter people who need help, you must assess whether you have the resources/ability to do so, or whether they can be better served by you reaching the Staging Area to report your findings and get assistance.
+[Pre-planning with your block will allow you to assign other people on the block to provide assistance while you go to report the emergency needs.] - From the Staging Area, you could be assigned to assess another block, complete a more detailed block assessment, be part of a Field Team, or perform another volunteer task depending upon your capabilities and the team's response needs.